yoogchu/brain-not-rot/eng/backend/wip/01_database_replication.md

 ---

-## Interview Checklist
+## Key Concepts Checklist

-When discussing replication in interviews:
+Key areas to understand:

 - [ ] Clarify durability requirements (can we lose data?)
 - [ ] Discuss failover strategy and timing